We challenged the breath test and officer observations, winning dismissal at a motion to strike in trial.

 Noorishad Law, P.C. can help anyone who has been accused of a DUI.
 Whether you made a mistake, the police made a mistake, or you are in need of substance abuse treatment, aggressive Leesburg, VA DWI attorney Kaveh Noorishad will do all he can to get you the best outcome possible.
 He has been recognized by reputable professional organizations like the American Institute of DUI/DWI Attorneys and Super Lawyers.
 Attorney Noorishad can help make the impossible possible in DUI cases.
 He never gives up on a case, and he will keep fighting for the outcome you need.

 Receiving multiple DUI convictions can be very serious.
-A third or subsequent DUI offense within a 10-year period is an automatic felony charge.
+Your third or subsequent DUI offense within a 10-year period is an automatic felony charge.
 A first or second DUI offense can also be charged as a felony DUI or come with other felony charges in some circumstances.
 If you allegedly caused serious bodily injury to another person, you might be charged with DUI maiming.
 If you allegedly caused a fatal car accident, you might be charged with DUI manslaughter.
-These are extremely serious charges, and a conviction can lead to many years in prison and an indefinite suspension of your driving privileges.
+These are extremely serious charges that can lead to many years in prison and an indefinite suspension of your driving privileges.

 If you allegedly had drugs or weapons in your car, you might be charged with a separate offense, such as drug possession or a firearm violation.
 Parents or others who had children in their car when they allegedly committed DUI can be charged with felony child endangerment.